Megs17/ci-cd-pipeline/README.md

-# 🚀 Solar System Project - CI/CD Pipeline with Jenkins
+# 🚀 CI/CD Pipeline with Jenkins

 This project utilizes Jenkins to implement a complete CI/CD pipeline for a Node.js application.
 It includes dependency checks, unit and integration testing, Dockerization, security scanning, deployment on AWS EC2, Kubernetes integration (ArgoCD), and reporting.